belingud/yaicli/README.md

 ![PyPI - Downloads](https://img.shields.io/pypi/dm/yaicli?logo=pypi&style=for-the-badge)
 ![Pepy Total Downloads](https://img.shields.io/pepy/dt/yaicli?style=for-the-badge&logo=python)

-YAICLI is a powerful command-line AI assistant tool that enables you to interact with Large Language Models (LLMs) like ChatGPT's gpt-4o through your terminal.
+YAICLI is a compact yet potent command-line AI assistant, allowing you to engage with Large Language Models (LLMs) such as ChatGPT's gpt-4o directly via your terminal.
 It offers multiple operation modes for everyday conversations, generating and executing shell commands, and one-shot quick queries.

 > [!WARNING]
 > This is a work in progress, some features could change or be removed in the future.